dimitri/pgloader/web/src/sqlite.md

 of the options you see here.

-Note that here pgloader will benefit from the meta-data information found in the SQLite file to create a PostgreSQL table capable of hosting the data as described, then load the data.
+Note that here pgloader will benefit from the meta-data information found in the SQLite file to create a PostgreSQL database capable of hosting the data as described, then load the data.

 ## Loading the data